Assasinphoenix/pyqt5-tutorial/groupbox.rst

 ========
 The GroupBox provides a tidy way to group items, with the container featuring a title label and bordering frame.

-It should be noted that the GroupBox can only contain one widget itself, with the intention of other containers such as a :doc:`box`.
+It should be noted that the GroupBox can only contain one widget itself, with the intention of other containers such as a :doc:`boxlayout`.

 ===========
 Constructor